Tapered annual allowance – threshold and adjusted income

 What is adjusted income?

-Adjusted income is the other of the two measures used to determine if a member has a tapered annual allowance limit.
+Adjusted income is the other measure used to determine if a member has a tapered annual allowance.

 The process for calculating adjusted income